Notes from the Yard (10-5-17)

 2021 LHP Trevor Toland was on the bump, showing off a balanced delivery, working in the mid 70s with a really clean arm stroke.
 He has a chance to be a really good arm and was one of several nice looking Liberty HS players in this class.

-Liberty outfielders Cade Biddle and Carson Baker patrolled center and left field respectively, and both of these guys can cover some ground.
+Liberty outfielders Andrew Biddle and Carson Baker patrolled center and left field respectively, and both of these guys can cover some ground.

 Biddle is a plus runner at this age.